 What’s on your bucket list?
 Hike the Milford Track again, this time with our children.

-Dan Coyne, Senior Vice President, Community Impact
+Dan Coyne, Senior Vice President, Community Impact and Finance

 What is your role at UWGP?
 Dan oversees community impact efforts tied to United Way’s goals around education, financial stability, and health – the building blocks of a good life.
 He aligns funding, volunteerism, public policy, advocacy, and other strategies to ensure impact is made at the population level throughout Cumberland County.
 A principal architect of Thrive2027, he provides strategic leadership to the Thrive2027 Council, a group that includes executives, administrators, and public officials from throughout Greater Portland that provides overall guidance and oversight of efforts to ensure the success of three bold community goals.